bewinner2/bewinner2/README.md

 - 📫 How to reach me **bewinner2@gmail.com**

 - 📄 Know about my experiences [majored in computer sceince.
-Since graduing from university, I've been in software industry for quite a long time.](majored in computer sceince.
-Since graduing from university, I've been in software industry for quite a long time.)
+Since graduating from university, I've been in software industry for quite a long time.]

 - ⚡ Fun fact **I think I'm hella funny**